You must successfully pass the exams offered by your National or Regional Board or ISTQB-recognized Examination Provider.

 Each exam is supervised by an authorized proctor (invigilator), who will distribute printed material (for paper-based examination) or make material available electronically (computer-based).

-The candidate cannot use any study material or use electronic devices (including mobile phones) not supplied by the Exam Provider.
+The candidate cannot use any study material or use electronic devices (including mobile phones and smartwatches) not supplied by the Exam Provider.
 Only plain paper and simple non-programmable calculators are allowed.
 An official translation of terms (not of their definitions) from the ISTQB® Glossary to the local language is allowed.
 Candidates taking exams that are not in their native language may use a paper-based translation dictionary.

 Candidates must return all notes and papers to the proctor before leaving the exam room.